olayinkaraheem/alx-system_engineering-devops/0x00-shell_basics/README.md

 cd ../ : go back to previous directory ls -al dir1 dir2 dir3 : list the content of dir1 dir2 dir3
-file filename : prints the file type filename is
+file filename : prints the file type filename is ln dir name: creates a symbolic link to 'dir' with name 'name'